ddbrown30/betteroll-swade/README.md

 ## Translations

-* We are using [Weblate](https://hosted.weblate.org/projects/betterrolls-2-for-swade/main/) to manage translations.
-Please register there and help us to get the module translated into your language.
-To request a new language, please open an issue or reach for us in Discord.
+* We use [Weblate](https://hosted.weblate.org/projects/betterrolls-2-for-swade/main/) to manage translations.
+Please register there to help get the module translated into your language.
+To request a new language, please open an issue or reach out to us on Discord.
-* Thanks to [Weblate](https://weblate.org/) for giving us free hosting.
+* Thanks to Weblate for giving us free hosting.
+If you would like to donate to them, you can do that at https://weblate.org/donate/.

 ## Documentation